Chris Columbus recruits arcade nerds to save the world in 'Pixels'

-LOS ANGELES, July 23 (Reuters) - As an alien race wages war on Earth using vintage arcade games, Adam Sandler leads the nerds taking the spotlight in director Chris Columbus’ visual effects spectacle “Pixels.”
+LOS ANGELES (Reuters) - As an alien race wages war on Earth using vintage arcade games, Adam Sandler leads the nerds taking the spotlight in director Chris Columbus’ visual effects spectacle “Pixels.”

 In “Pixels,” opening in U.S. theaters on Friday, aliens mistake old arcade games sent into space in a NASA time capsule as a declaration of war, and they challenge mankind to “play for the planet” with larger-than-life video games attacking Earth.